Green Campus Virtual Tour

-Waste Management (WM) handles all waste and recycling hauling on both the Lawrenceville and Princeton campuses.
+Waste Management (WM) handles all waste and recycling hauling on Rider’s Lawrenceville campus.
 In September 2009, the Lawrenceville campus switched to single-stream recycling.
 Single-stream is a system that allows Rider to place all their recyclables–such as fiber (newspaper, office paper and cardboard) and non-fiber (plastics #1-7, glass, and aluminum) into a single container for subsequent collection, processing, and remarketing.

-RecycleMania is an eight-week, nationwide recycling competition among college and university campuses.
+Campus Race to Zero Waste is an eight-week, nationwide recycling competition among college and university campuses.
 Hundreds of schools compete to increase recycling rates and reduce waste accumulation.
 Rider University has participated in this competition since 2009.
 In Rider’s second year competing, we increased our recycling rate by 295%.
-The competition generally runs from February -April with weekly recycling rate reporting and ranking.
-To help Rider get ahead in RecycleMania, you can recycle all aluminum, plastics numbered 1-7, cardboard, paper, and glass in appropriate marked containers.
+The competition generally runs from February - April with weekly recycling rate reporting and ranking.
+To help Rider get ahead in Campus Race to Zero Waste, you can recycle all aluminum, plastics numbered 1, 2, and 5, cardboard, paper, and glass in appropriate marked containers.
 And as always, be sure to buy less and reuse items more often.

 In an effort to promote environmentally friendly transportation, Rider has installed several bike racks on both campuses.
 These racks have been placed in convenient locations so that riders can safely park their bikes without worry.
-Due to increased usage in the spring 2011 semester, additional bike racks were installed the following fall.
+If there is an area of campus that needs a bike rack, email the Director of Sustainability at [email protected].

 Water Bottle Refill Stations

 Campus Sustainability Day 2009 was accompanied by the introduction of water bottle refill stations located around campus.
 Students, faculty & staff were able to receive free, cool, filtered water eliminating the need for single-use plastic water bottles.
-During subsequent years, additional water filtration units were installed in each academic building, the library, the SRC, the BLC, and many other buildings.
-They have since been upgraded from free standing Quench machines to built-in Elkay units at 44 locations on the Lawrenceville campus.
-By the end of the Spring 2018 semester, Elkay use on campus has collectively saved over 3.4 million bottles since installation.
+During subsequent years, additional water filtration units were installed in nearly all campus buildings.
+There are currently over 50 refill stations on the Lawrenceville campus.
+By the end of the Fall 2020 semester, the use of these stations on campus has collectively saved over 5 million bottles since installation.

-In keeping with the President’s Climate Commitment and Rider’s push to become carbon neutral by 2050, Rider began purchasing Renewable Energy Credits (RECs) in 2007.
-These Clean Energy Credits means that over 65% of Rider’s energy use is purchased from a renewable source, in Rider’s case, wind energy.
+In keeping with the Carbon Commitment and Rider’s push to become carbon neutral by 2050, Rider began purchasing Renewable Energy Credits (RECs) in 2007.
+These Clean Energy Credits means that over 65% of Rider’s energy use is offset from a renewable source, in Rider’s case, national wind energy.
 This renewable energy is all a part of Rider’s effort to become a more sustainable campus and community.

 Energy Star Appliances